Jeznar/GitRepo/Spells/1st_Level/README.md

 HOMEBREW: If the user of this spell is a subclass *celestial* (typically a warlock), the damage type is *radiant* instead of *necrotic*.

-Following are a few messages this macro can produce.
+Following are a few messages that this macro can produce.

 ![Hex/Hex_Chat.png](Hex/Hex_Chat.png)